WHAT IS FOSTERING?

 Love watching funny kitten videos?
 You might love fostering!
 Our fosters report that having cute kittens around makes you smile inside and out.
 Watching their funny kitten antics, cuddling their soft little selves, knowing that you are helping a tiny kitten…it makes you feel good!

 HOW TO START

 To become a TKR foster, you must first take a new volunteer orientation class at SF Animal Care and Control (SFACC).
 This a simple one day, 90 minute class, and takes place on select Saturdays every month throughout the year.
-Classes are held at SFACC (1200 15th St. San Francisco) and begin at 10 am.
+Classes are held at SFACC (1419 Bryant St, San Francisco, CA 94103) and begin at 10 am.
 Click here for information about volunteer orientation.

 After attending the orientation class, you can choose to meet with Toni or an experienced TKR volunteer and sign up as a volunteer.

 Don’t worry if you are a brand new foster!
 All fosters receive an SFACC foster manual with the current protocols and procedures to follow.
 Plus TKR has lots of experienced fosters to call on for advice!
 You’ll have a list of experienced people you can contact if you have questions or need advice.